We’re making homemade essential oil reed diffusers today! Read on for the full tutorial.

 - Once the sticks become completely saturated with oil, they lose the ability to diffuse and will need to be replaced.

 How do you keep your home smelling and feeling fresh all year long?
-What are your favorite scents to have around your home?
+Have you tried using essential oils reed diffusers?